-Ingrid Nuttall, Board Chair:
+Nadine Graves, Board Chair:

-Richard McLemore II, Vice Chair:
+Richard McLemore II:

 Richard McLemore II is the Director of Employment & Housing at Ujamaa Place.
 Located in St. Paul, Minnesota, Ujamaa Place is an African American culturally-specific organization focused on young black men who have been involved with the criminal justice system.
 He is honored to be a part of such an innovative supportive team whose focus is bettering the world one mind at a time.